ContextLab/attention-memory-task/sustained_attention_experiment/README.md

 This directory contains the full experiment code and data from the Sustained Attention Experiment.
 The main experiment code is written in `attention_memory_experiment.py` and the functions the experiment calls on (to do things like display images and record responses) are written in `experiment_helpers.py`.
+A full description of the experimental paradigm can be found in our manuscript, beginning with the description of the practice phase on page 4.

 To run the experiment, you will first want to unzip `../stim.zip` so that you can access the image stimuli for the experiment.
-Then, you should open `attention_memory.py` in Psychopy, set `Practice = True` if you would like the participant to see the instructions and complete practice runs, then hit the green run button in the psychopy window.
+Then, you should open `attention_memory.py` in Psychopy, make sure `Practice` is set to `True`, if you would like the participant to see the instructions and complete practice runs, and hit the green run button in the psychopy window.